anjianshi/bitbucket_issue_migration/README.md

 Note: if you need to migrate to a GitHub organizational repository, use your personal username, but the appropriate API token for the repository.

+Note: Make sure your bitbucket repo's issues was public